arthi2900/app1/docs/prd.md

   - Short Answer
 - For each question:\n  - **Class assignment** (new): Questions are now linked to specific classes
   - **Subject assignment** (modified): Questions are linked to subjects within specific classes
+  - **Student assignment** (new): Optional field to target specific students from teacher's assigned sections
   - Marks allocation
   - Difficulty level indication
   - School reference (questions linked to specific school)
 - **School-based filtering**: Teachers only see questions from their school
 - **Class-based filtering**: Teachers only see classes assigned to them in question creation form
 - **Subject-based filtering**: Teachers only see subjects for their assigned classes in question creation form
+- **Student-based filtering**: Teachers only see students from their assigned sections in question creation form
 \n### 8.2 Exam Paper Generation
 - Automatic selection from question bank (school-specific)
 - Manual question selection option (school-specific)